-The material terms of the AIC Plan for Section 162(m) purposes that the stockholders are being asked to approve are disclosed below as follows: (i) the maximum amount of compensation is described in the section entitled "Summary of the AIC Plan - Limitations on Awards," (ii) the eligible employees are described in the section entitled "Summary of the AIC Plan - Eligibility to Participate," and (iii) the business criteria are described in the section entitled "Summary of the AIC Plan - Awards under the AIC Plan - Performance Measures" and potential adjustments to the business criteria are described in the sections entitled "Summary of the AIC Plan - Awards under the AIC Plan - Setting Performance Goals" and "- Adjustment of Awards."
-Assuming the presence of a quorum, the affirmative vote of a majority of the shares present, in person or by proxy, to vote at the 2015 Annual Meeting is necessary for approval of the material terms of the AIC Plan for Section 162(m) purposes so that awards under the AIC Plan that are intended to qualify as "performance-based compensation" within the meaning of Section 162(m) may be fully deductible by the Company.
+The material terms of the ICP for Section 162(m) purposes that the stockholders are being asked to approve are disclosed below as follows: (i) the maximum amount of compensation, which is described in the section entitled "Summary of the ICP - Limitations on Awards," (ii) the eligible employees, which are described in the section entitled "Summary of the ICP - Eligibility to Participate," and (iii) the business criteria, which are described in the section entitled "Summary of the ICP - Performance Measures," and potential adjustments to the business criteria, which are described in the sections entitled "Summary of the ICP - Setting Performance Goals" and "- Adjustment of Awards."
+Assuming the presence of a quorum, the approval of the majority of the votes cast is necessary for approval of the material terms of the ICP for Section 162(m) purposes so that awards under the ICP that are intended to qualify as "performance-based compensation" within the meaning of Section 162(m) may be fully deductible by the Company and its subsidiaries.